Java Community Process

-The JCP involves the use of Java Specification Requests (JSRs) – the formal documents that describe proposed specifications and technologies for adding to the Java platform.
-Formal public reviews of JSRs take place before a JSR becomes final and the JCP Executive Committee votes on it.
-A final JSR provides a reference implementation that is a free implementation of the technology in source code form and a Technology Compatibility Kit to verify the API specification.
+Membership for organizations and commercial entities requires annual fees, but it is free for individuals.
+JSRs undergo formal public reviews before becoming final, and the JCP Executive Committee votes on their approval.
+A finalized JSR provides a reference implementation, which is a free implementation of the technology in source code form, and a Technology Compatibility Kit to verify the API specification.

 The JCP itself is described by a JSR.
 As of 2020, JSR 387 describes the current version (2.11) of the JCP.